Concept | Build modes#

 Slide showing one type of schema change, or removing a column, that would require a schema update.

 The Update output schemas option propagates the schema to output datasets before each recipe runs.
-This way, your data is built into the correct structure.
+This way, your data will have the latest structure.

 Screenshot of the update output schemas checkbox.